wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     (4) This section applies despite any other provisions in this Act.

-    Compare: 1985 No 120 [s 59A][589]
+    Compare: 1985 No 120 [s 59A][590]

-    Section 76(3): replaced, on 1 October 2007, by [section 40][590] of the Sentencing Amendment Act 2007 (2007 No 27).
+    Section 76(3): replaced, on 1 October 2007, by [section 40][591] of the Sentencing Amendment Act 2007 (2007 No 27).

-    Section 76(3A): inserted, on 1 October 2007, by [section 40][590] of the Sentencing Amendment Act 2007 (2007 No 27).
+    Section 76(3A): inserted, on 1 October 2007, by [section 40][591] of the Sentencing Amendment Act 2007 (2007 No 27).

-##### 77 Application of Injury Prevention, Rehabilitation, and Compensation Act 2001 to persons serving community-based sentence
+##### 77 Application of Accident Compensation Act 2001 to persons serving community-based sentence

 *   When an offender performs any service or does any work or attends any course or programme for the purposes of a community-based sentence, the following provisions apply:

-    *   (a) if the offender suffers any personal injury for which he or she has cover under the [Injury Prevention, Rehabilitation, and Compensation Act 2001][498] arising out of and in the course of performing the activities described above,---
+    *   (a) if the offender suffers any personal injury for which he or she has cover under the [Accident Compensation Act 2001][498] arising out of and in the course of performing the activities described above,---

-        *   (i) the personal injury is deemed, for the purposes of [section 97][591] of that Act only, to be a work-related personal injury; and
+        *   (i) the personal injury is deemed, for the purposes of [section 97][592] of that Act only, to be a work-related personal injury; and

         *   (ii) the Crown is liable to pay compensation to which the offender is entitled under that section: